What Is SEO and How It Works: The Complete Beginner Guide (2026)

 For instance:

-When users search “best digital marketing blog in India” and find your website on the top results, they automatically trust your website more than websites on page 3.
+When users search “best digital marketing tools” and find your website on the top results, they automatically trust your website more than websites on page 3.

 Higher ranking = higher credibility.